9:30am Eucharist, might include incense.

 We join with St.Mary's Podington (NN29 7HS) for 11:00am Holy Communion.

-Alternatively, there is Coffee Church at Wymington Chapel from 10am.
+Or if 11o'clock is too late, there is Café Church at Wymington Chapel from 10am.

 9:30am Family Eucharist